Otres Beach is a Cambodian resort town with a fabulous rustic charm and plentiful value family accommodation options

-At Otres 2 there are more options leaning to the luxury end of the scale – albeit very affordable for what you get.
+At Otres 2 there are more options leaning to the luxury end of the scale – albeit very affordable for what you get compared to say Thailand.

 White Sea Boutique Hotel – Bungalow style huts set around a pool.
 A family room sleeps 4 in 2 double beds with aircon, wifi, pool, breakfast included.
 Expect to pay $75USD per night

 Naia Resort – a multistory resort set across the road from the beach with its own private beach frontage.
 Aircon, breakfast included, wifi and a pool.
 Expect a family room with two single beds (rare!) and a double to set you back about $90USD a night.

 Set just off the beach, what you lose in a little convenience to the beach and having a pool, you save by staying in the village which has plentiful restaurants and nightlife, as well as a pharmacy and a few more shops than the beach.

 Lakshmi Bungalow offers a twin room with 2 double beds that can sleep up to 4.
 Private Bathroom, aircon and towels provided but no pool.
 Expect to pay $40USD

 Otres Hideout Bungalows are a clean and affordable option at around $20USD a night per room, though they have no family suite options you would need two bungalow rooms.
 No pool and no airconditioning but private bathroom and towels.